 There are innumerable brands of hot sauce out there with names like Torch, Hell's Breath, and the like.
 Most are the same sauce - as in made at the same time using the same recipe and by the same manufacturer.
 This naturally hasn't stopped hot sauce aficionados from getting into huge fights over which is the best.

 There are several real-life hot "sauces" that aren't actually sauces at all.
-Many manufacturers whose hot "sauces" skirt the upper limits of the Scoville scale advertise special "pure capsaicin hot sauces" that are actually made of pure capsaicin that has been diluted with water or vegetable oil.
+Many manufacturers whose hot "sauces" skirt the upper limits of the Scoville scale advertise special "pure capsaicin hot sauces" that are actually made of pure capsaicin that has been diluted with vegetable oil.
 However, such "sauces" are lethally toxic and thus are not intended for actual human consumption.
 They are novelty collector's items, not actual condiments, and thus only technically qualify as examples of this trope.

 A restaurant in Tallahassee, Florida, was once shut down by the Leon County Health Department on charges of toxic chemical contamination (and the owner cited for Reckless Endangerment) after they began featuring food that had been "spiced up" with one of these additives.
 These things will kill you if you ingest too much of them.

 "Pure cap" can be legally sold as a food additive.
 That is, you're supposed to add it to things in quantities like "a teaspoon per gallon".
 You are NOT supposed to actually use it as a condiment, or leave it sitting around where some idiot could do so.